MyMediaCreative/MyMediaCreative.github.io/portfolio/nofish.md

 ---
-title: IndigIrecruit
+title: NoFish
-type-work: brand
+type-work: packaging + brand design
-fname: indigirecruit
+fname: nofish
 layout: portfolio-sub
-permalink: /work/indigirecruit
+permalink: /work/nofish
 ---

 {% include port-img.html num="1" %}

-{% include port-pgph.html title="The client" offset="2" offset-mobile="1" color="dblue" content="Indigirecruit is a grassroots, Indigenous-led, organization mission is to break down barriers for Indigenous youth trying to further their education.
-Right now, the application process is a significant barrier for young indigenous people.
-They provide the tools and knowledge one might need to navigate that process successfully." %}
+{% include port-pgph.html title="The client" offset="2" offset-mobile="1" color="dblue" content="NoFish is a casual plant-based sushi brand based in Montreal.
+Led by the people behind Sushi MoMo, NoFish wants to make plant based eating the norm.
+The brand is playful.
+The boxes are beautiful.
+The sushi is great." %}

 {% include port-img.html num="2" %}

-{% include port-pgph.html title="The project" offset="3" offset-mobile="3" color="dorange" content="Indigirecruit, an emerging social enterprise, needed to build their brand from scratch.
-We started with a book and a feather, the visual expression of the organization’s two guiding principles: indigenous representation and access to education.
-We tied that together with a modern typeface and bright color palette built around the colors of the Iroquois Confederacy." %}
+{% include port-pgph.html title="The project" offset="3" offset-mobile="3" color="dorange" content="After NoFish rebranded, they wanted to make sure their new style was reflected in their packaging.
+We worked with them to make something fun and casual.
+The result: a package that reflects the brand’s core principle: playfulness.
+Attached to every package is a game that sushi-eaters can play. " %}

-{% include port-img.html num="3" %}
+{% include port-img.html num="3" bottom-mar="20" %}

-{% include port-pgph.html title="Testimonial" offset="4" offset-mobile="2" color="dblue" content="&#8220;My Media Creative has perfectly responded to our needs with professionalism, efficiency and flexibility.
-Even though we provided them with very broad guidelines, they accurately grasp our vision and came up with a stunning final product.
-Working with a passionate team that cares about your project as much as you do is a delightful feeling.&#8221;" %}

 {% include port-img.html num="4" %}